houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 # One Byte at a Time

 Have you ever considered the complexity of problem-solving and the quest for knowledge in our increasingly evolving world?
 Computational thinking is a relatively new field that's based on the principles of computer science, but it has become a potent framework that may revolutionize the way we make sense of the complexities of our existence.
+How do we create algorithms to solve a problem?
+Then, how do we know that the solution is really effective?
+Even if we are certain that the solution will work, how can we instruct a computer to effect it?

+Fun fact - If you had a hard time contemplating over any of these questions, you might actually be doing philosophy.

-By combining the principles of computer science with the insights of philosophy, we will explore the philosophy of computational thinking and progressively reveal the deeper meanings of its applications, creating a systematic way of understanding the world.
+By combining the principles of computer science with the insights of philosophy, we will take a look at some intriguing parallels between them and we will explore the philosophy of computational thinking, progressively revealing the deeper meanings of its applications.

 ## The Mind of the Machine
 Let's first understand the fundamentals of computational thinking.
 Imagine coming upon a challenging issue that initially appears to be overwhelming.
 Computational thinking encompasses a series of skills and thought processes that urge us to walk through the labyrinth of challenges, identify patterns and relationships and use algorithms to solve problems by a filtering process.
 These are skills which are also essential for philosophical inquiries, like finding meaning in the complexities surrounding us.